chiaratardioli/aws-restart-journey/Labs/Serverless & Containers/readme.md

 # Serverless and Containers – Event-Driven Architecture

-This folder contains labs focused on serverless computing using AWS Lambda in :contentReference[oaicite:2]{index=2}.
+This folder contains labs focused on serverless computing using AWS Lambda.

 ---